Ricky1405/endee/README.md

 You are free to use, modify, and distribute this software for personal, commercial, and production use.

-See the LICENSE.txt file for full license terms.
+See the LICENSE file for full license terms.

 ---